IIKovalenko/jnote/README.md

 ## Installation

-## Selecting a Note

 ## Changing Modes

-Modes are shown at the top of the JNote window.
+Modes are shown at the top section of the JNote window.
+They control what happens to a note when it is selected.

 Controls:

-- [← →] - change modes
+- [←] [→] - change modes

 Modes: